 Al Suwaidi Shines As Final Round Of Al Shaqab League Begins

-Al Shaqab League Event Director Khalid Al Nuami honoured the podium winners of Future Champions 105/110cm class.

-Mohammed Hamza Al Kuwari, riding Carte Blanche, followed with a time of 29.17 seconds to take second.
 Al Shaqab League Event Director Khalid Al Nuami honoured the podium winners.

 Hadi Mansour Al Shahwani, on Monopoly, posted a competitive 26.53 seconds in the jump-off to claim third place.